• Go to app

 Go from Tokyo to Kyoto in a flash while aboard the Shinkansen!
 Credits: Fikri Rasyid on Unsplash

-Taking the Nozomi bullet trains on the Tokaido Shinkansen Line is definitely the fastest way to travel between Tokyo and Kyoto.
-The one-way trip from Tokyo Station to Kyoto Station takes only about 2 hours and 15 minutes on the Nozomi and costs the same as the two other slower trains.
+Travel times can vary depending on the type of Shinkansen you’ll be taking and the number of stops.
+The one-way trip from Tokyo station to Kyoto station takes only about 2 hours and 15 minutes on the Nozomi and costs the same as the two other slower trains.
 You can use the JR Pass for this for an additional fee.
 You can also take the Hikari Shinkansen which is about 20 minutes longer than the Nozomi bullet train.

 The slowest of the bullet train options, which is the Kodama train, can take you to Kyoto station in approximately 2 hours and 40 minutes.
 This train has more stops compared to the other bullet trains, so be careful and remember which stop you’re getting off.
+With so many options in line, just make sure to choose the Tokyo to Kyoto bullet train that best suits your itinerary.

 The JR Pass can be used on both the Hikari and Kodama trains without any extra fees.